VTL-Community/VTLTech/Guidelines.md

 argument with their aliases.

-The body argument MUST BE a JSON object, whose keys MUST refer to a VTL alias, known to the web service, and whose corresponding values MUST be strings indicating whether the content of datasets should be included in the response.
-The string values MUST belong to the following enumeration:
+The body argument MUST BE a JSON object, whose keys MUST refer to a VTL alias, known to the web service, and whose corresponding values MUST be JSON objects with the following properties:

-* `"none"`: Indicates that data is not requested and SHALL NOT be present in the response;
-* `"data"`: Indicates that data is requested and SHOULD be present in the response; no particular serialization format is preferred;
-* `"cols"`: Indicates that data is requested and SHOULD be present in the response; if possible, data SHOULD be serialized in columnar format, as a dictionary of arrays;
-* `"rows"`: Indicates that data is requested and SHOULD be present in the response; if possible, data SHOULD be serialized in row format, as an array of dictionaries.
+1. `"data"`: a mandatory string property indicating whether the content of datasets should be included in the response.
+It MAY have the values `"none"`, `"data"`, `"cols"` or `"rows"`.
+If `"none"` is used, data SHOULD NOT be included in the response.
+If `"cols"` is used, data SHOULD be serialized in columnar format, as a JSON object with array values.
+If `"rows"` is used, data SHOULD BE serialized in row format, as an array of JSON objects.
+If `"data"` or another value is used, data SHOULD BE present in the response serialized with a format chosen by implementation.

-The response MUST BE a JSON dictionary, where each key MUST correspond to exactly one of the aliases specified in the request body argument.
+The response MUST BE a JSON object, where each key MUST correspond to exactly one of the aliases specified in the request body argument.
 Each value MUST BE a JSON object containing the following
 properties: